cmsetzer/autocensus/readme.md

 ## Publishing to Socrata

 If [socrata-py] is installed, you can publish query results directly to Socrata.

-By default, autocensus will look up your Socrata credentials under the following pairs of common environment variables:
+You must have a Socrata account with publishing permissions on the domain to which you are publishing data.
+By default, autocensus will look up your Socrata account credentials under the following pairs of common environment variables:

 * `SOCRATA_KEY_ID`, `SOCRATA_KEY_SECRET`
 * `SOCRATA_USERNAME`, `SOCRATA_PASSWORD`
 * `MY_SOCRATA_USERNAME`, `MY_SOCRATA_PASSWORD`
 * `SODA_USERNAME`, `SODA_PASSWORD`

-As an alternative, you may supply credentials explicitly by way of the `auth` keyword argument:
+Alternatively, you can supply credentials explicitly by way of the `auth` keyword argument:

 ```python
 auth = (os.environ['MY_SOCRATA_KEY'], os.environ['MY_SOCRATA_KEY_SECRET'])